Apple issues urgent security fixes for iPhones, iPads and Macs — update now

 However, Apple is making good on its newly-announced policy of providing security updates for iOS 14, the predecessor to iOS 15.
 Both iPhone operating systems, as well as their iPad counterparts, get security patches.

 But as with the Mac patches, the older operating systems don't get all the fixins.
-The iOS/iPadOS 15 update to version 15.1 patches 22 flaws, the iOS/iPadOS 14 one to version 14.8.1 only 12.
+The iOS 15 and iPadOS 15 update to version 15.1 patches 22 flaws, the iOS 14 and iPadOS 14 one to version 14.8.1 only 12.
 It's possible that some of the flaws left out are unique to iOS 15; after all, two patched iOS 14 flaws appear to be restricted to that OS.

 The three-year-old iOS 12, which got a security patch a month ago, didn't receive one this week.
 Apple has been unofficially supporting iOS 12 long past its sell-by date because many devices — including the iPhone 5, iPhone 6 and 6 Plus, iPad minis 2 and 3 and first-generation iPad Air — can't upgrade to iOS 13 or later.
 We'll see whether Apple sneaks out a patch for iOS 12 in the coming weeks.